seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 you may believe: censure me in your wisdom, and
 awake your senses, that you may the better judge.
 If there be any in this assembly, any dear friend of
-Caesar’s, to him I say, that Brutus’ love to Caesar
+Caesar's, to him I say, that Brutus' love to Caesar
 was no less than his.
 If then that friend demand
 why Brutus rose against Caesar, this is my answer:
 \--Not that I loved Caesar less, but that I loved